 7.6.3.2 Semantics of Material update responses

-The updates that are received through the URLs carried in the updateMaterials array property shall be a JSON object where if a property of that JSON object is present, it indicates an update to the value received in the original response, and shall be used to replace the value that property held in the original response.
+The updates that are received through the URLs carried in the updateMaterial array property shall be a JSON object where if a property of that JSON object is present, it indicates an update to the value received in the original response, and shall be used to replace the value that property held in the original response.
 Where a property is not present, the original value is still valid and shall be used.
 The only property for which this does not apply is the "type" property, as detailed in clause 7.6.3.1.

 NOTE 1: An update response that updates the collection of Materials is therefore expected to include the materials property.
 The value of that property is a complete replacement for all Materials signalled in any previous update or the original request.